Difference Between Savings Account and Current Account UPI Features

 Keeping Your UPI Transactions Safe and Secure

-UPI is a very secure way to make payments, but you also have a role to play in keeping your money safe.
+UPI is a highly secure method to make payments, but you also bear responsibility for ensuring the security of your funds.
 Always remember to:

-- Never share your UPI PIN with anyone, not even bank officials.
+• Never share your UPI PIN with anyone, including bank officials.

-- Be wary of suspicious links or requests for your PIN to ‘receive’ money.
-You only need a PIN to send money.
+• Exercise caution regarding suspicious links or requests for your PIN, especially if told it is to ‘receive’ money.
+Remember, a UPI PIN is only required to send money.

 Understanding UPI Limits for Different Account Types